kparmar4505/orobase-master/README.md

-Code is copied from https://github.com/djocker/orobase for testing purpose only
+ Code is copied from https://github.com/djocker/orobase for testing purpose only.

 # Base Image for Oro Apps